Bookmark manager

 How is SavePosts different from browser bookmarks?

 Browser bookmarks store URLs.
-SavePosts focuses on saved posts, previews, notes, categories, duplicate handling, and collections.
+SavePosts focuses on saved posts, previews, notes, categories, duplicate handling, collections, and Spaces.

 Can a social bookmark manager replace native save buttons?